Free, browser only utility

 Frequently asked questions

-Does the validator work for ENS names?
+Does the validator work for ENS names like vitalik.eth?

-What about contract addresses on other EVM chains?
+Does EIP-55 work for contract addresses on other EVM chains?

 Related services and reading